It was six years in the making, only a few days in the unmaking.

-This postcard shows that the federal building/post office, built of rusticated red Pecos sandstone, had a gray slate roof with dormers, corner turrets, ornate center gable with oculus, and arched windows and entries.
+This postcard shows that the federal building/post office, built of rusticated red Pecos sandstone, had a gray slate roof with dormers, corner turrets with finials, ornate center gable with oculus, and arched windows and entries.

 But by September it was rumored that the federal building/post office would be built on or adjacent to the lot occupied by the gasworks (Commerce and East 10th streets), which was in Hell’s Half Acre.
 In a letter to the editor “A Business Man” decried the sin of the Acre and suggested that its “inherent evils” be relocated from downtown.
 As for placing the new federal building in the Acre, he asked, “Are we willing to have our families go there to the postoffice?”
 Clip is from the September 1 Gazette.